Computational-Mafia/vca/workspace/Error_documentation_2.md

 ### 1094 // 15783
 Think I can't resolve this with some principled algorithm; need alias management to resolve this issue reliably.
 Closest username is actually Rhinox, with a distance of 6.
 Other usernames like morthrax are also as close or closer than Reckamonic.

-### 1133 // 16769
-Preserved from last pass.
-This is a failure of the vote detector rather than the vote extractor; no votes are initially identified.
-Current hypothesis is that I'm not handling votes that start too late after tag initiated.
-This could be the right policy most of the time.

 ### 1140 // 16852
 Same sort of failure of the vote detector rather than the vote extractor; no votes are initially identified.
 Maintained hypothesis is that I'm not handling votes that start too late after tag initiated.